YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy.md

 ## Derivation of the probabilities of maximal entropy in the canonical ensemble ($N$ fixed).

 Let's now traduce this idea in term of the familiar problem of particles in a box.
-Consider then a system, like a gas, with mean energy $\langle E\rangle$ (its macrostate).
+Consider then a closed system, like a gas, with mean energy $\langle E\rangle$ (its macrostate).
+The system is "forced" to keep this mean energy, for exemple by being emmerged in a larger exterior with this energy.
+We call such an exterior a heat bath.

 Assume that there exist $N$ distinguishable possible ways to re-arange the particles inside the box to give the same mean energy ($N$ possible microstate associated with the macrostate).
+For simplicity, we assume here that the number of microstates is discrete and finite.
+It will be straightforward to generalize this to the continuous case by replacing sums with integrals and taking limits toward infinity but the discrete picture is much easier to understand.

 Let's label by $i$ the possible microstates, that is the possible particle configurations giving back the mean energy $\langle E\rangle$.
-To each microstate is associated an energy $E_i$.
-Some can be very weird, as e.g. all the particles being located in one corner of the box, or half having very high energies and the other half having very low energies.
-However, the great majority of these microstates are made of particles being distributed everywhere in the box with average temperatures.
+To each microstate is associated a specific energy $E_i$.
+As time goes by, the system goes from one microstate to another.
+It's energy can thus vary slightly, but the mean will always remain the same.
+Some microstate could be very weird, as e.g. all the particles being located in one corner of the box, or half having very high energies and the other half having very low energies.
+However, the great majority of these microstates are made of particles being distributed randomly everywhere in the box with average energies.
 As such, these states will contribute much more to the entropy calculation and will be incredibly more probable.

-For simplicity, we now assume that the accessible energy levels of the microstates $E_i$ are discrete.
-It will be straightforward to generalize this to the continuous case by replacing sums with integrals and taking limits toward infinity.
-Let $n_i$ be the occupation number that is the number of possible microstates (particle configurations) associated with the energy $E_i$.
+Let $n_i$ be the occupation number that is the number of possible microstates (particle configurations) associated with the same energy $E_i$.

 We have:

 $$
 \sum_i n_i = N
 $$

-The probability of a particle to be in the state $i$ is then simply:
+The probability of the configuration of particles to be in the state $i$ is then simply:

 $$
 p_i = \frac{n_i}{N}